oulenz/fuzzy-rough-learn/README.rst

 fuzzy-rough-learn
 =================

-**fuzzy-rough-learn** is a library of fuzzy rough machine learning algorithms, extending scikit-learn_.
+**fuzzy-rough-learn** is a library of machine learning algorithms involving fuzzy rough sets, as well as data descriptors that can be used for one-class classification / novelty detection.
+It builds on scikit-learn_, but uses a slightly different api.

 Contents